practical-opnsense/practical-opnsense.github.io/README.md

 # Practical OPNsense

 Simple packet filters are becoming a thing of the past.
 Even the open-source domain is moving towards Next-Generation Firewalls.
-And [OPNsense](https://opnsense.org/) is a top player when it comes to intrusion detection, application control, web filtering, and anti-virus.
+[OPNsense](https://opnsense.org/) is a top player when it comes to intrusion detection, application control, web filtering, and Antivirus.

-The third edition of this book is available since 2021 as printed book and e-book.
+__The fourth edition of this book is available since May 2023 as printed book.__

-__The fourth edition is expected in June 2023.__
+__The e-book is expected in June 2023.__

 Take a look into the [table of contents](Table_of_contents.md)